-Millions of bacteria, it turns out — more than 600 species of bacteria live in the human mouth, lining the teeth, tongue, and cheeks, though they make up only a small percentage of the 100 trillion microorganisms that live in the human body.
+Millions of bacteria, it turns out — more than of bacteria live in the human mouth, lining the teeth, tongue, and cheeks, though they make up only a small percentage of the 100 trillion microorganisms that live in the human body.
 Some of these bacteria float freely in saliva, where they can be readily spread through an intimate kiss.

 Kissing is pair-bonding behavior practiced by more than 90 percent of world cultures, and for people in relationships, it represents a regular source of exposure to foreign bacteria.
 As far as Dutch researcher Remco Kort knew, no one had yet studied how kissing changes a couple’s oral microbiome, or the collection of bacteria that naturally live in the mouth.

 Kort recruited 21 couples who were visiting the Micropia Museum in Amsterdam to participate in his study, which was published in the journal Microbiome.
 The couples filled out a survey about their kissing habits and gave saliva samples before and after a 10-second kiss.
 Then, three couples were selected for a second experiment.
 One partner drank a probiotic yogurt beverage and then kissed their partner, and again researchers took spit samples from both partners before and after.

 To calculate the number of kisses a couple shared each day, Kort had to average what each partner reported — which, it turns out, varied quite a bit.
 Among 74 percent of opposite-sex couples, the male partner reported more kisses per day than the female partner, leading to a male average of 10 kisses per day and a female average of five kisses per day.
 Kort thinks this is consistent with a larger trend of men overreporting and women underreporting intimate activity, which is in line with past studies on the reliability of self-reports about sex.